theeldruin/Writeups/hackthebox/included.md

 ## Privesc
 Run this command to get a better shell -> python3 -c 'import pty;pty.spawn("/bin/bash")'

-We are logged as www-data and if we don’t have permission to read the user.txt (inside mike’s folder).
+We are logged as www-data and we don’t have permission to read the user.txt (inside mike’s folder).
 So let’s try to privesc
 ![alt text](./img/included09.PNG?raw=true)

 Since this is a continuation of the PATHFINDER machine, let’s try to log as mike with the password found on that machine